robertostling/colorfool/README.md

     CALL memory[(X % 128)*2]

 That is, the low 7 bits of each memory word determines the function to be executed.
+The CALL is a machine instruction, and in the current implementation it is used to call functions defined in C (see `core.c`).

-Above the lookup table there are data and return stacks, as in normal Forth, and then a single built-in H variable (corresponding to HERE in Forth) which contains a pointer to the first free address on the heap.
+After the lookup table there are data and return stacks, as in normal Forth, and then a single built-in H variable (corresponding to HERE in Forth) which contains a pointer to the first free address on the heap.
+At the beginning, this is the address immediately following H itself.

 Each memory word encodes one character of code, or an integer value of at lesat 16 bits.
 The editor maps color to memory words according to the